Kylian Mbappé: Early career

-The first time I coached him was when he was six years old.
-You could tell he was different.
-Kylian could do much more than the other children.
-His dribbling was already fantastic and he was much faster than the others.
-He was the best player I've ever seen in 15 years coaching here.
-In Paris, there are many talents but I'd never seen a talent like him.
-He was what we call a 'crack' (the best).

-Eventually, Mbappé moved to the Clairefontaine academy, putting in a host of impressive performances leading to numerous French clubs, and Real Madrid, Chelsea, Liverpool, Manchester City and Bayern Munich, attempting to sign him.
-At the age of 11, Real Madrid invited him to train with their under-12s and visit the club's facilities.
-Mbappé was tracked by Caen for three years, but their relegation from Ligue 1 in 2012 and subsequent failure to win promotion meant that they could not afford his signature.
-At age 14, he travelled to London after an invite from Chelsea, playing a match for their youth team against Charlton Athletic.
+When Mbappé started his career with AS Bondy at the age of six, he had several coaches, including his father.
+Eventually, Mbappé moved to the Clairefontaine football academy.
+His impressive performances led to numerous clubs attempting to sign him, including Real Madrid, Chelsea, Liverpool, Manchester City and Bayern Munich.
+At the age of 11, Real Madrid invited him to train with their under-12 teams.
+Mbappé was tracked by Caen for three years, but their relegation from Ligue 1 in 2012 and subsequent failure to win promotion meant they could not afford to sign him.
+At age 14, Mbappé travelled to London on an invitation from Chelsea, where he played a match for their youth team against Charlton Athletic.

 Monaco

-In July 2013, at the age of 14, Mbappé joined the youth academy of Monaco, signing a three-year contract.
-The club beat competition from Real Madrid and Zinedine Zidane, who was "very involved" in efforts to sign him.
+In July 2013, at the age of 14, Mbappé joined the youth academy of Monaco.
+The club managed to secure a three-year contract with him despite efforts by Real Madrid to sign him.
+(Note: Attributed to multiple references:)

 2015–2017: Breakthrough and league title

-In October 2015, Mbappé was brought in by Leonardo Jardim to be a mainstay in Monaco's reserve team, but his level of skill and maturity prompted his promotion to the main squad after just three weeks.
-He made his first-team debut two months later, on 2 December 2015, in a 1–1 Ligue 1 home draw against Caen, replacing Fábio Coentrão after 88 minutes.
-Mbappé therefore became Monaco's youngest-ever first-team player, aged 16 years and 347 days, breaking the previous record set by Thierry Henry in 1994.

-On 20 February 2016, Mbappé scored his first goal for the club's first team, a stoppage-time goal in a 3–1 league win over Troyes at the Stade Louis II; at the age of 17 years and 62 days, he became the youngest first-team goalscorer in Monaco's history – once again displacing Henry in the process.
-On 6 March 2016, Mbappé signed his first professional contract, a three-year deal, tying him to Monaco until June 2019.
-In an interview with CNN, Vadim Vasilyev, Monaco's vice-president, stated that he knew early on that Mbappé was a "phenomenon".
+In October 2015, Mbappé was brought in by Leonardo Jardim to be a mainstay in Monaco's reserve team.
+However, his level of skill and maturity prompted his promotion to the main squad after three weeks.
+He made his first-team debut on 2 December, in a 1–1 draw against Caen in Ligue 1.
+The 16-year-old Mbappé became Monaco's youngest-ever first-team player, breaking the previous record set by Thierry Henry in 1994.
+On 20 February 2016, Mbappé scored his first goal for the first team, becoming the youngest first-team goalscorer in Monaco's history.
+On 6 March, he signed his first professional contract, which kept him with Monaco until June 2019.
+In an interview with CNN, Monaco's vice-president Vadim Vasilyev said he knew early on that Mbappé was a "phenomenon".